trevortombe/website/content/publication/inflation/index.md

 publication_types = ["3"]

 # Publication name and optional abbreviated version.
-publication = "Working Paper"
-publication_short = "Working Paper"
+publication = "Working Paper, Submitted" publication_short = "Working Paper, Submitted"

 # Abstract and optional shortened version.
 abstract = "Canada's inflation rate rose from 3.1 percent in June 2021 to 8.1 percent one year later.
-Monetary policy is consequently tightening.
-We explore some causes and consequences of these developments.
-Using detailed price and quantity data, we separately identify demand- from supply-driven inflation.
-We find two-thirds of Canada's accelerating inflation since Q1 2020 is supply-driven, which complicates monetary policy.
-Another supply shock --- large increases in bank reserves --- may complicate it further.
-We estimate that ample reserves and rising interest rates may cause large financial losses for the Bank of Canada.
-This creates novel reputational and communications challenges for the Bank and highlights underappreciated connections between monetary and fiscal policy.
-These twin supply shocks --- to consumer products and overnight balances --- are important aspects of Canada's recent inflation and monetary policy experiences." abstract_short = ""
+What is behind this rapid surge?
+And will higher interest rates ease the pressure?
+We explore these questions with a detailed analysis of recently rising inflation.
+We find a few items dominate, especially energy and items sensitive to oil prices.
+To separate demand- from supply-driven inflation, we use detailed household expenditure data and find rising inflation is primarily the latter.
+We also find items with normally transitory price changes or those highly sensitive to interest rates also account for nearly all of inflation's rise.
+While much uncertainty remains, time and tighter monetary policy may likely help decrease inflation." abstract_short = ""

 # Is this a selected publication? (true/false)